michaelrutherford/aethergrim/README.md

 > ./aethergrim

 ## Roadmap
-As it stands, the game is complete, but lacking in mechanics, polish, and variety.
+As it stands, the primary game loop is complete, but lacking in mechanics, polish, and variety.
 Below is a list of features that I hope to implement on the road to the 1.0 release.

 - [ ] Character creation screen